Waynoka Rattlesnake Hunt Featured in

 The dunes of the Little Sahara in Little Sahara State Park are the perfect place to ride ATVs.
-But on the first weekend after Easter, they become a platform for the tough annual races—Waynoka Rattlesnake Hunt.
+But on the first weekend after Easter, they become a platform for this tough annual race—The Waynoka Rattlesnake Hunt.

 Despite the competition itself, the festival still has many activities for all family members.
 The main square of the city is blocked from traffic.
 There is a fair with carnival food and goods from local producers.
 Meanwhile, skilled snake handlers make snake shows along the sidelines.